Moreno Valley Homicide Defense Attorney

 • Motion to Prevent Certain Testimonies: This motion is used to request that the judge prohibit the prosecution from introducing certain evidence or testimony in the trial, especially for reasons such as lack of relevance, prejudice, hearsay, prior acts from the defendant, or something being protected by a privilege.

-Potential Defenses Against Homicide Charges
+Potential Defenses Against Moreno Valley, CA Homicide Charges

 Even though homicide is a serious crime, there are potential defenses that can be used to either reduce the sentence or achieve an acquittal, including: